Anujsharma002/Welcome2Opensource_contribution/Instruction.md

 2.Fork the repositry.

-3.replace in line 28 https//:github.com/<user_name>.
+3.replace  line 28  this   with https//:github.com/<user_name>.

 4.replace in line 29 alt = <user_name>.